codacy/codacy-rubocop/docs/description/Layout_FirstHashElementIndentation.md

-This cop checks the indentation of the first key in a hash literal where the opening brace and the first key are on separate lines.
+Checks the indentation of the first key in a hash literal where the opening brace and the first key are on separate lines.
 The other keys' indentations are handled by the HashAlignment cop.